nsafarova/nsafarova/README.md

 ## Front-end Developer

 I am an IT graduate and Front-end Developer who loves everything about front-end development.
 I am solution oriented, enthusiastic with a fondness for creating web applications and learning more every day.
+Find my portfolio @ <a href="https://nikkisafarova.com/" target="_blank">nikkisafarova.com</a>

-- 🖥️ I’m currently looking for a new job opportunity
+- 🖥️ I’m currently building a startup project
-- 🧠 I’m currently learning more about Next.js framework
+- 🧠 I’m currently learning more about Python language
 - ✉ You can reach me via nigarsafarova@hotmail.com
 - ⚡ Fun fact: I love cats🐱 & Apple products